This post may contain affiliate links.

 Absolutely!
 If you leave them at home they’re likely to trash the house and you may get locked up for negligence.

-If we didn’t think travel with kids was an excellent idea we wouldn’t have turned our lives upside down, sold everything and set out into the world to travel full-time with our children.
-You may like to check out these posts to see why we do this crazy bizarre thing: One Year of Travel: Educational Highlights, Travel with Kids, What’s it really like?.
+If we didn’t think travel with kids was an excellent idea we wouldn’t have turned our lives upside down, sold everything, packed backpacks and kids on a plane and set out into the world to travel full-time.

 Is Travelling With Kids Expensive?